About the University of BMX

-Furthermore I do have several issues of different European BMX magazines that even don't exist anymore today.
+Furthermore I do have many issues of BMX Action, BMX Plus, Total BMX etc., as well as several publications of different European BMX magazines that even don't exist anymore today.
 A lot of interesting old stuff in their too.
-Beside the history, I think I have a lot of experiences to share with you and stories to tell, that might be interesting reading.
+Beside the history, I think I have a lot of experiences to share with you all, that might be interesting reading.

 Dedication of this site.